 Photo by Nikki Doyle

-The country of Belize does not require any specific immunizations for entry from the USA.
-However, The Center For Disease Control has issued a set of recommendations for travel to Belize.
+The Center For Disease Control has issued a set of recommendations for travel to Belize.
 In general, any travelers to third world countries should be up to date on measles (MMR), Tetanus (Td or Tdap), Hepatitis A, and Typhoid.
 Flu vaccines are recommended.There may be additional travel recommendations, so we encourage you to check with your health provider and the cdc.gov/travel web site for the latest travel updates.
 If possible, one should receive their travel immunizations 4-6 weeks prior to travel for maximum benefit.
 Although malaria is not a risk in Belize City or the cayes, we will be in the jungle or near swampy areas for 5 days.
-To my knowledge, no one has contracted Malaria over the last 27 years that I have led trips to Belize.
-The majority of participants have taken an anti-malarial drug.
+To my knowledge, no one has contracted Malaria over the last 30 years that I have led trips to Belize.
+Many participants have taken an anti-malarial drug while others have not.
 Your health provider can suggest an appropriate anti-malarial medication.
 The best recommendation for the prevention of malaria and dengue fever is using appropriate clothing and a strong, effective mosquito repellent (with DEET or Picarin).
 We travel through caves during our adventure, however we are not expecting bat exposures or recommending rabies vaccinations.

 Belize City: Double to quad occupancy rooms in a local hotel catering to the eco-adventure traveler.
 Private bathrooms with hot showers.
 View of the Belize City seaport from the hotel verandah ( Day Twelve).